 About the Organization:

 At New Door Ventures, we believe youth are assets.
-To connect young people to paid jobs and support, we offer two programs: Employment (Youth Development), and Education.
 We are currently seeking a Youth Development Specialist to join our established, collaborative, East Bay Regional Youth Development Team.

 New Door clients represent a population of under-served youth in San Francisco and Alameda County.
 A typical client profile has a combination of critical risk factors: a background in foster care, justice system involvement, significant substance abuse histories, experience of homelessness, connection with gang activity, and lack of positive adult supports.

 At New Door, Youth Development Specialists (“YDS”) provide case management, advocacy, and life and job skills training to youth with a goal of supporting youth to attach to future employment and education.
 New Door YDS have a dual role which includes supervision to youth in their job-training internships as well as case management.
 Supervision includes working closely with site supervisors to whom interns report in order to ensure youth have all the tools they need to succeed in their assigned jobs.

 In addition to this core work, each YDS works on multiple special projects as needed, including (but not limited to), workshop curriculum development, outreach and recruitment, and collecting beneficiary feedback.

 This role is non-exempt and is located at New Door’s West Oakland location.
 Office space is on-site with one of New Door’s community partners, and is shared with that program as well as a collaborative, respectful team.
 In collaboration with Lincoln and other site partners, an in-person schedule will be determined.
 Travel between program sites (for the purposes of case management and supervision) is expected.
 New Door has a continuing commitment to staff health and safety from infectious disease and environmental wellness, and all relevant CDC/DPH and CalOSHA guidelines will be followed in New Door spaces.